google/codeworld/web/help/GuideUnit1.md

 questions:

 1. What **form** of expression is this?
-For example, is this a literal expression, a function application, or an operation?
+For example, is this a literal expression, a variable, a function application, or an operation?
 2. What are the **subexpressions**, or smaller expressions that represent values that are put together by the main expression?

 In this example, the *form* is a function application of the `colored` function.
-The two arguments to the function, `rectangle(5, 10)` and `blue`, are *subexpressions*.
+The two arguments to the function, `rectangle(5, 10)` and `Blue`, are *subexpressions*.

 If the form of expression is an operation, you can draw the diagram a little differently.
 Operators work exactly like functions, but instead